-The film also allowed your doctor to identify whether certain organs are enlarged or out of their proper position.
+The film also allows your doctor to identify whether certain organs are enlarged or out of their proper position.

-Remember that an abdominal film just lets your doctor see what’s going on in your abdomen.
-It does not detect all possible problems or give definitive answers to all your questions.
+Remember that an abdominal film only lets your doctor see what’s going on in your abdomen.
+It does not detect all possible problems or give definitive answers to all of your questions.
 Your doctor will discuss the implications of any issues detected in the abdominal film.
-Some results might require further tests.
+Some findings may require further tests.

 An abdominal film is a low-risk procedure.
-You will be exposed to low levels of radiation, as required to take X-rays.
+You’ll be exposed to low levels of radiation, as radiation is required to take X-rays.
 Depending on the reason for the abdominal film, you may feel pain or discomfort from lying on your back or side for the procedure.

 Written by: Gretchen Holm